German 3 lower: module 1

 What level is the course and do I need any particular skills?

-Students should have studied German for about three years recently or have an equivalent knowledge of the language (working towards GCSE level).
+Students should have recently studied German for about three years or have completed German 2 upper: module 3.
+This course is B1.1 in the European framework.

 For further details of the specific foreign language skills required for this level, please see the languages self-assessment chart at the start of the languages section of our course guide or on our website.